Faculty & Visiting Teachers

 Niamh Barrett

 Niamh Barrett B.A. began her training in teaching Mindfulness-Based Stress Reduction in 2007 with a foundation year at the University of Bangor in North Wales, and completed her training with the Institute for Mindfulness-Based Approaches (Germany), graduating in 2010.
 Prior to this she worked in documentary film and TV production.
-She has been teaching the MBSR programme since 2010 and is also a mindfulness-teacher trainer and supervision.
+She has been teaching the MBSR programme since 2010 and is also a mindfulness-teacher trainer and supervisor.

 Niamh is an ongoing student of socially-engaged Buddhism and the practice of council circle, primarily with the Center for Council and Zen Peacemakers (U.S.) She is an experienced facilitator of online mindfulness practice.
 In 2019 she founded showing up, a framework of online and in-person retreats and courses to facilitate mindful civic engagement with issues such as the housing and homelessness crisis in Ireland, gender-based violence and racial justice.
 Through the showing up project she also offers mindfulness training to charities, activist groups and NGOs www.showingup.ie